cjcrosley/virtual-futures-project/step4.md

 - Community Exponent

 ### Calculate Steps
 We calculate the distance from the center plane of each room to the center point of the community.
 If desired, the point could be at any location.
-Then remap these distances to a range of integers representing the Exponent value.
+Then remap these distances to a range of integers representing the desired Exponent or Iteration of the room.

 ### Step Up Loop
+In Step 2 we built up a fractal grid.
+In this step we will loop through and merge branches.